There were a few things I forgot to talk about in my previous posts about this race.

 For one thing, there was this really cool looking Richard Petty Driving Experience on the day of the expo.
 You could ride in the passenger seat as someone drove you around in a race car (or if you wanted to pay a lot more money, you could drive the race car yourself).
 For all you NASCAR fans out there, this might be the half marathon for you, for that experience alone.

 I thought about doing it, but then I thought “that’s the price of a race entry right there.”
-I’m not a huge NASCAR fan, so though I thought it would be super cool, it wasn’t on the top of my priority list.
+I’m not all that familiar with NASCAR, so though I thought it would be super cool, it wasn’t on the top of my priority list.
 I overheard some people who did it.
-Everyone seemed to really love it.
-However, I didn’t meet a single lady who liked her photos from the ride.
+Everyone seemed to love it.
+However, I didn’t meet a single woman who liked her photos from the ride.
 Apparently the suit and the helmet made everyone feel fat.
 So, remember your good angles, ladies (and gents)!

 When I got to the airport after the race, I changed clothes and shoes.
 I flew to Cleveland for my layover, then back to New York, then took an airport shuttle to the subway, then rode the subway for an hour and forty-five minutes before I got to take a shower.

-I didn’t really care.
-(I don’t really have a sense of smell, and shower, no shower, it’s often all the same to me.)
+I didn’t much care.
+I don’t really have a sense of smell.
+Shower, no shower – it’s often all the same to me.
 The people next to me may have cared, though.
-(Probably not this time, though.
+Probably not this time, though.
 It was an easy race in a great climate, and I mainly walked the race.
-I wasn’t all that sweaty.)
+I wasn’t all that sweaty.

 Ah, the little things I learn through doing more half marathons and traveling for more of them.
-I’ll continue learning and continue racing this weekend at the April Fool’s Half Marathon in Atlantic City.
+I’ll continue learning, and continue racing, this weekend in Atlantic City’s April Fool’s Half Marathon.